yongjiexin3/EXOVHLimits/README.md

 (3) ./runR2J.sh will generate the data cards.
     (3a) the C file for this is  R2JJFitterHV.C

-(4) ./combine.sh will combine specific datacards together and put the resulting combined datacards in datacarsCom folder
+(4) ./combine.sh will combine specific datacards together and put the resulting combined datacards in datacardsAll folder

 (5) ./run.sh will generate the limits.

-Note:  the data and signal root files sits in other folder on cmslpc not lxplus. and step (3) will need these root files to calculate the data and signal yield.
+Note:  the data and signal root files sit in other folders on cmslpc not lxplus. and step (3) will need these root files to calculate the data and signal yield.

+This package will give you the limits of HW and HZ channel.